Over the years, I’ve been on many business trips, and how successful they were almost always came down to how well they were planned.

 If you do check a bag, be sure to keep essentials like your laptop, any business documents and tech, some underwear, and prescriptions in your carry-on bag in case your checked luggage is lost or delayed.

 Get a lightweight, sturdy carry on bag with wheels, and carry a personal item as well.
-You can find more tips on choosing a carry-on here.
+You can find more tips on choosing a carry-on here, and our tips for choosing the best business laptop backpack here.

 Get clothing designed for travel.
 If you’re short on space, consider getting a travel jacket or travel gear with hidden pockets or that is wrinkle resistant.
 We like the SCOTTeVEST women’s trench coat, men’s travel blazer, or the streamlined men’s Sterling jacket.